-Since its completion in 2008, Hotel Belarus Minsk has become one of the most popular hotels in the country.
-The building itself is a Minsk landmark and it’s surrounded by green parks.
+Since its completion in 2008, the Hotel Belarus in Minsk has become one of the most popular hotels in the country.
+The building itself is a Minsk landmark.
+It’s one of the largest hotels in Minsk, and it’s surrounded by green parks.

 Here is our first-hand review of the Hotel Belarus in Minsk.